About Static Row Partition Elimination

 CREATE MULTISET TABLE MWS2.t4, NO FALLBACK, NO BEFORE JOURNAL, NO AFTER JOURNAL, CHECKSUM=DEFAULT ( a INTEGER, b CHARACTER(4) CHARACTER SET UNICODE NOT CASESPECIFIC) PRIMARY INDEX (a) PARTITION BY RANGE_N(b BETWEEN 'A' AND 'F', 'FA' AND 'Z');

-In ANSI session mode, Teradata Database reads from all row partitions (does not apply static row partition elimination) because of the implicit CAST on column b.
+In ANSI session mode, the database reads from all row partitions (does not apply static row partition elimination) because of the implicit CAST on column b.

 SELECT * FROM t4 WHERE b BETWEEN 'a' and 'd' ;

-After you modify the same request slightly, Teradata Database reads from only one row partition because of the explicit CAST of column b.
+After you modify the same request slightly, the database reads from only one row partition because of the explicit CAST of column b.

 SELECT * FROM t4 WHERE b BETWEEN CAST ('a' AS CHARACTER(4) NOT CASESPECIFIC) AND CAST ('d' AS CHARACTER(4) NOT CASESPECIFIC);